 Woof woof and a sniff sniff to ya!
-Bradi Bear here and happy to report that spring is arriving in Arkansas.
+Bradi Bear here with Arkansas’ most beautiful byways and scenic road trips.
 What better thing to do than take a nice car trip with the windows down, wind in your face, tongue out, enjoying those scenic Arkansas views?
 I can practically TASTE it now, just thinking about it.

 Near our Fort Smith and Springdale offices, this drive crosses the highest part of the Ozark Mountains and twists through the Boston Mountain range.
 The route starts outside of Alma, winds towards Mountainburg, then continues through Winslow, West Fork, and Greenland before ending in Fayetteville.
 All of these towns offer not only beautiful scenic drives, but also outdoor activities ranging from lakes, hiking, backpacking, and biking, as well as known attractions like Artist Point and Devil’s Den State Park.

 Another section of the Boston Mountain range in the Ozarks offers a drive for those interested in recreational water activities.
 The White River, Buffalo River, Mulberry, and Big Piney Creek are all accessible throughout the thirty-five-mile route.
 Starting in Clarksville, this route is worth the drive from our Northwest Arkansas offices or Little Rock location.

 Highlighting the highest peak in Arkansas, this route takes drivers and bikers through the rise and falls of Mount Magazine.
 This 45-mile drive starts in Havana, AR and makes its way to the top of Mount Magazine.
 Mount Magazine State Park greets you with full-service facilities and amazing views of Blue Mountain Lake, the Ouachita Mountains, the Arkansas River Valley, and even Ozark Mountains.

 Starting near Texarkana in Mena, the Talimena Scenic Byway travels to the top of Rich Mountain and Winding Stair Mountain as it makes its way into Oklahoma.
 This relatively short 54-mile trip features at least 18 scenic vistas in addition to a number of trails and activities.
 The trip can last anywhere from an hour to an entire day depending on how leisurely your approach is.